TeddyCho/TeddyCho.github.io/_posts/2015-05-20-first-steps.md

 title: First Steps
 ---

-Back in the US from my previous [trip](http://LegDays.com), I am beginning a new journey to becoming an academic.
-This first blog post is my first public step in this mission.
+Back in the US from my [trip](http://LegDays.com), I am beginning a new journey towards becoming an academic.

+This first blog post marks my first public step.

 So let's do this!